TL;DR — Key Takeaways

 - Average annual income: full-time employees earn $80,116 vs. freelancers at $69,000 (Fortunly)

-- 57% of gig workers work more than 40 hours per week; average is 43 hours (Freelancermap)
+- 57% of gig workers work more than 40 hours per week; the average is 43 hours (Freelancermap)

 Highest-Paying Freelance Fields